Gwyddon or the Traditional Witchcraft of Wales

 A Full Moon Ritual of Dynion Mwyn

 "NOTICE: The material found on this page was prepared to give new seekers a taste of "traditional" faerie Witchcraft belief systems and to teach Welsh Witchcraft, Dynion Mwyn history, basic magick and religion.
-These pages were created from various notes and documents used in workshops taught by Taliesin enion Vawr, Robert Martin, Sarah Llewellyn Wentworth, and others, to seekers in Denbigh, Wales and London, England, throughout the 1960s, 70s and 80s.
-It may also include material derived from Gardnerian teachings (since Taliesin claims to have been initiated into Gardnerian Witchcraft), some material which has been identified as the same source of NROOGD teachings, some teachings that probably came from additional sources, and it contains certain basic Dynion Mwyn teachings.
-The knowledge contained herein was also passed from Dynion Mwyn in Wales to Church of Y Tylwyth Teg and Church of Dynion Mwyn which reside in Georgia as well as to Canadian cousins through the Nova Scotia grove during the late 60s.
-It also contains information derived from an acquaintence between Ray or Roy Bowers or Cochrane (he used several different names) and Taliesin Winn.
+These pages were created from various notes and documents used in workshops taught by my father, Taliesin einion Vawr, my godfather Robert Martin (who I was named after), my second cousin, Sarah Llewellyn Wentworth, and others, to seekers in Denbigh, Wales, Rhuddlwm Gawr and others, to seekers in Denbigh, Wales and London, England, throughout the 1960s, 70s and 80s.
+It may also include material derived from Gardnerian teachings (since Taliesin claims to have been initiated into Gardnerian Witchcraft), some material which has been identified as the same source of NROOGD teachings, teachings that probably came to my father from additional sources and it contains certain basic Dynion Mwyn teachings.
+The knowledge contained herein was also passed from Dynion Mwyn in Wales to Y Tylwyth Teg and Dynion Mwyn which reside in Georgia as well as to Canadian cousins through the Nova Scotia grove during the late 60s.
+It also contains information derived from an acquaintance between Ray or Roy Bowers or Cochrane (he used several different names) and Taliesin Winn.

 "It has always been a cultural habit of most magickal groups, especially in the U.K., to borrow and loan, "stuff" that works.
 We are no different.
 Although most of this page does not contain the COMPLETE teachings of Dynion Mwyn, it gives a good representative sample of magickal and spiritual history and theory and teachings which WORK!!